Job Activity Log

 from being powered off after callback processing.

 Allocate IPv4 AND IPv6 addresses from site's prefix pools.
-Creates a /31 (or /30 for Windows) prefix with all IPs populated.
+Creates a dedicated IPv4 prefix (/31 point-to-point up to a /27 block) plus an IPv6 /64, with the network, gateway, server and broadcast IPs populated.
 Pool selection is automatic: primary pool for new servers, secondary for additional IPs.

 Assign a specific (already allocated) IP to a device interface.
 Use for manual IP assignment or moving IPs between servers.